• Home

 Deception, distractions and deviations.

-The Thessalonians had received a letter bearing Paul's name.
-This letter was a forgery and said that the Thessalonian Christians were living in the tribulation period and that the Day of the Lord was at hand.
-So here they stood with a letter from Paul in one hand along with the knowledge of what Paul taught them face to face, and in the other hand, this other letter they thought was also from Paul.
-What Paul taught and said fit nicely together but this other letter didn't jibe.
+The Thessalonians had received a letter bearing Paul’s name.
+This letter was a forgery.
+It said that the Thessalonian Christians were living in the tribulation period and that the Day of the Lord was at hand.
+There they stood, with a letter from Paul in one hand along with the knowledge of what Paul previously taught them face to face, and on the other hand, this other letter they also thought was from Paul.
+What Paul taught and said fit nicely together, but this other letter didn't jibe.
 Yet, many believed it.
-You can speculate why they believed this but no matter what you come up with, the underlying truth is that sometimes we are easily fooled.
+You can speculate why they believed this, but no matter what you come up with, the underlying truth is that sometimes we are easily fooled.
 And we should take note of that.

-Those that believed this odd source were soon shaken.
+Those who believed this odd source were soon shaken.
 They had the truth and held it but were quick to let go of it the first time it was challenged.
-Mankind in general is bad about this.
-Some people hop around all the time from house to house, job to job, marriage to marriage, church to church and so on, always looking for that greener pasture.
-And every time they make a change, it the greatest and they finally found perfection and everyone else should join them.
+Mankind, in general, is bad about this.
+Some people hop around all the time from house to house, job to job, marriage to marriage, church to church, and so on, always looking for that greener pasture.
+And every time they make a change, it is the greatest, as if they finally found perfection and everyone else should join them.
 Then, a short time later, they're ready to move on.

-Paul's trying to keep the Thessalonians from jumping ship.
-They received the gospel message and it had changed them.
-There was no other truth, there are no other choices, there was only deception and distractions and deviations, all designed to draw them away from the truth.
+Paul is trying to keep the Thessalonians from jumping ship.
+They received the gospel message, and it changed them.
+There was no other truth, no other choices; there was only deception, distractions, and deviations, all designed to draw them away from the truth.

-In the first chapter, we saw that Paul followed up from the 1st letter and news from Thessalonica by writing this second letter.
-The forged letter and the teachers that agreed with it and taught those bad teachings caused 3 problems that Paul is dealing with in this letter.
-Those problems are discouragement, deception and disobedience.
+In the first chapter, we saw that Paul followed up on the first letter and news from Thessalonica by writing this second letter.
+The forged letter and the teachers who agreed with it and taught those bad teachings caused three problems that Paul is dealing with in this letter.
+Those problems are discouragement, deception, and disobedience.

 Paul attempts to get rid of the doctrinal problem that brought deception in an effort to rid them of their discouragement.
-As we begin chapter 2 we'll see Paul continue to make his case about these end times events so they might give up this notion that that they had missed the rapture and that they were in the tribulation period.
+As we begin Chapter 2, we'll see Paul continue to make his case about these end times and events so they might give up the notion that they had missed the rapture and were in the tribulation period.

 2 Thessalonians 2:1-2

-Besides end times prophecy, I also believe these end times events are patterned throughout the bible and that further study and maturity in the word will bring a deeper understanding and that understanding will lead you to the truth.
-Yet, there are many men of God who've studied the bible their entire life and still can't agree on these end times events.
+Besides the end-times prophecies, I believe these events are patterned throughout the Bible.
+Further study and maturity in the word will bring a deeper understanding, which will lead you to the truth.
+Yet, many men of God who've studied the Bible their entire lives still can't agree on these end-times events.
 What do you do with that?
 How is it that many men of God understand it differently?

 We don't all have to agree with every detail.
 What we need to know is that there is one truth.
-At no time should we believe something that is clearly opposite of what the bible says.
-Believing an untruth about the end times can lead you to further problems.
-That's why the Thessalonians were suffering the affects of discouragement, deception and disobedience.
+We should never believe something that is clearly opposite of what the Bible says.
+Believing an untruth about the end times can lead to further problems.
+That's why the Thessalonians suffered the effects of discouragement, deception, and disobedience.

-There are many different beliefs about the end times events and there are a bazillion books written on the subject.
-We can say it's too hard to understand or that if these 'experts' can't figure it out, how can I?
-But, Paul felt it was important for the Thessalonians to get this right, even when they'd only been Christians for a very short time.
-There seems to be a responsibility to understand this and delve into it and to be watching for it.
+Paul felt it was important for the Thessalonians to get this right, even though they'd only been Christians for a very short time.
+There seems to be a responsibility to understand this, delve into it, and watch for it.

-There is a responsibility to be diligent, to be prepared and to be watching.
+There is a responsibility to be diligent, prepared, and watchful.
 Yet, at the same time, it requires faith.
-In the case of the Thessalonians, just having the basic outline of the events would restore their hope, they would realize nothing had happened yet.
+In the case of the Thessalonians, just having the basic outline of the events would restore their hope.
+They would realize nothing had happened yet.
 This basic knowledge would keep them strong in their faith.

-So, verse 1 says, concerning the coming of our Lord Jesus Christ and our gathering together to Him.
+Verse 1 deals with the coming of our Lord Jesus Christ and our gathering together to Him.
 This is Jesus coming in the air and our gathering together to Him.
-This is the rapture, Jesus the bridegroom coming for His bride, the church.
+This is the rapture, Jesus, the bridegroom, coming for His bride, the church.
 Paul had already written to them regarding this in his first letter.
 Here's what he said in the first letter.

 This is the rapture of the church.
-The Thessalonians had been led astray into thinking they were living in the 7 year tribulation period.
-You can imagine the affect this had on them when they were living in this persecution and suffering.
-This had to have shaken them, it would shake anyone.
+The Thessalonians had been led astray into thinking they were living in the seven-year tribulation period.
+You can imagine the effect this had on them when they were living in this persecution and suffering.
+This had to have shaken them.
+It would shake anyone.
 Knowledge of being in the tribulation may very well be a fact that brings some people to repentance when those days actually happen.
-However, for the Thessalonians there was no reason to feel the discouragement and loss of hope.
+However, there was no reason for the Thessalonians to feel discouraged and lose hope.

 Paul exhorted them, saying, don't be soon shaken in mind or troubled.
 To be shaken in mind was to be knocked off the foundation of your beliefs.
-Our faith forms our thinking; our thinking is the framework of how we live our life day in and day out.
-Our thinking and faith are what determines how act in any given situation.
-This word 'shaken' would have been used to describe an earthquake.
-Or it might have been been used to describe a ship whose anchored has pulled free.
-The word 'troubled' described the ongoing affects of operating without a foundation or mooring.
-To be shaken in mind or troubled was living in confusion because some untruth had messed up your structure or framework of your beliefs.
-We talked last week about that picture of Paul setting a foundation of Jesus Christ in these churches and then building their system of beliefs on that foundation.
-This shaking had knocked down their belief system to the point they weren't sure what to believe.
+Our faith forms our thinking, and our thinking is the framework of how we live our lives daily.
+Our thinking and faith determine how we act in any situation.
+The word “shaken” would have been used to describe an earthquake.
+Or it might have been used to describe a ship whose anchor has pulled free.
+The word “troubled” described the ongoing effects of operating without a foundation or mooring.
+To be shaken in mind or troubled was living in confusion because some untruth had messed up the structure or framework of your beliefs.

 Paul said you can't let that happen: